 The who is your audience: kids, business owners, yogis, moms.

 The results are your impact or what you help this audience accomplish: make more money, enjoy a stress-free life, have a natural childbirth, get more clients.

 I (what) teach (who) millennials to (results) become corporate leaders.

 I (what) train (who) entrepreneurs to (results) overcome money barriers and find success.

-My pitch: I help businesses to amplify their brands on-air, online and in the community.
+My pitch: I help business owners to amplify their brands on-air, online, and in the community.

 But if you’re using this for your media pitch introduction, we’ll take it two steps further to make it more impactful.

 Step Two: Add Your How And Why

 Add your why & how statements to your brand pitch and you have your own little soundbite that perfectly describes who you are, what you do, and why it matters!
 I give some examples in my Publicity Guide, but let’s use my story as an example.